I’m a grown up third culture kid, and would you believe it, my two teenage kids are also third culture kids.

 Over the years, I grew up and was educated over four different continents, received a distance degree from the fifth, and while it is unlikely that I will ever go to Antarctica, I figure I’m culturally diverse enough to indulge in identity crises once in a while.

 Growing up, I enjoyed learning new languages, meeting new people, studying World War II from several different angles depending on the country I was in – it taught me how the same facts can be viewed from such diverging perspectives.

 I wish Divergent existed back then.
 I would have been the cool kid, instead of the one sticking out.

-For gainful employment, I held roles in technology management, digital strategy, application development, amongst others.
+For gainful employment in the corporate world, I held roles in technology management, IT strategy, application development, amongst others.

 I love to create stuff, especially using technology, and love working with people even more.

 It helps explain my stints as a DJ/radio presenter and working in hotel management.

 My personal favourite?
 It’s got to be cutting through the haze, creating an actionable plan, throwing some tech at it, and going to town making it a reality – fast.